Sociology & Political Science

 The political party internship at the national level involves variable credit up to 12 hours for a student who spends an entire semester or summer in Washington, D.C., working with a member of Congress or spends the equivalent time working in a Congress member's district office.
 Less time, for instance part of a summer vacation, will result in less credit.
 The student keeps a journal of casework and activities while participating in the congressional internship.

-Dr. Lori Maxwell directs the state gubernatorial internship and the national political party internship.
+Dr. Lauren Harding directs the state gubernatorial internship and the national political party internship.

 Comments from Past Interns:

 Students interested in the internship should read these statements.

 "The legislative internship was extremely difficult but equally rewarding.
 The amount of hands-on work I did for our state made me feel like a part of the team--that made all of the hard work worth it." - Bailey Barnes

 "Interning in the state legislature was one of the greatest experiences of my life.
 I was interested in politics prior to the internship, but after being so closely involved in the legislative process, I plan to pursue a political career.
 Once it gets into your blood you will be addicted for life! " -Marsha Gail Smith

 " My internship experience has been an invaluable learning opportunity.
 Before I came to work at the legislature I had been involved in state politics for four years.
 However, the five months I spent in Nashville provided me with new insights.
 I tell anyone interested in applying for the internship to be aware there is a lot of work involved.
 Some days you feel like a slave, and you wonder how making coffee everyday can possibly be enhancing your education.
 However, you don't realize what a unique opportunity this is until you reflect on what you knew when you started and compare that to what you have learned by the end of session.
 I recommend the internship to anyone who wants to learn more about Tennessee state politics." -Kim Renae Nelson